outdoor

 The Adventure Route means you’re going to hike from the parking lot/visitor center around the lake.
 The Relaxed Route means you’re going to pay to take a shuttle boat across the lake- it cuts down on a lot of time but you miss out on some great views.

-After you pass the Jenny Lake Boathouse the paved path ends and you start walking along a packed dirt trail around the lake, you’ll stay on this trail for about two miles.
+After you pass the Jenny Lake Boathouse the paved path ends and you start walking along a packed dirt trail around the lake, you’ll stay on this trail for about two miles (if you go clockwise around the lake)

 The views just kept getting better and better!